apache/tvm/relax_spec.md

     2. Calls to a global function that is mutually recursive with the current function
     3. `If` nodes

-    «Calls to Relax functions, `ExternFuncs`, or `Op`s that are not pure are also not permitted, but this must be detected during `StructInfo` checking.»
+    Calls to Relax functions, `ExternFuncs`, or `Op`s that are not pure are also not permitted, but this must be detected during `StructInfo` checking.

 7. «For functions that contain recursive calls to themselves or mutually recursive global functions (i.e., those where function `a` calls function `b` and function `b` calls function `a`), a return structural annotation is *required*.»
 8. `Op` nodes may appear only as the `op` argument to `Call` nodes.